SAME OLD,SAME OLD IS THE NEW MLA TYLER PORTER FOLOWING IN FORMER MLA STACEY HASSARD'S FOOTSTEPS?

 You campaigned on community.
 Now show it.
 Be present.
 Be accountable.
 Make measurable progress.
 Until then, disappointment is the only honest response from the people you were elected to serve.

-Nobody has pride any more.
+Nobody has pride anymore.
 Has politics fallen to the lowest form of corruption and to only benefit them with money and perks?
 I hope not .
 So just remember if you want to act like Ontario, we're only a population under 50.000 and when you walk down the street let's see if you can hold your head up high or your nose.

 — Norm Boisvert, Southern Lakes taxpayer and concerned resident